levimoore1992/DjangoShipFast/README.md

 - [x] Robots.txt view setup
 - [x] Djhtml setup in makefile and actions to make sure templates are formatted
 - [x] Latest version of ckeditor with file upload
+- [x] Email settings with mailgun and anymail